Engaging students online, your rights, support, and more.Advice and resources

 Support strong public schools by taking these actions today.

-Email your members of Congress and tell them the next COVID-19 bill should include at least $56 million for PPE for educators.
+Email your senators and tell them the next COVID-19 bill should include at least $56 million in directed funding for PPE for educators.

 Education Secretary Betsy DeVos and the Trump administration are pushing privatization when the focus should be state budget shortfalls caused by the COVID-19 pandemic—and what those massive shortfalls mean for the public schools that educate 9 out of 10 students.
 Congress needs to provide at least $175 billion more for the Education Stabilization Fund created by the CARES Act—the $30.7 billion authorized thus far is not nearly enough.